Ways To Support Your Child During These Anxious Times

-Coronavirus has caused our lives to change, and the future feels very uncertain.
+COVID caused our lives to change, and the future still feels uncertain.
 Change and chaos can be significant causes of anxiety.
-So it is not surprising that worry is a feature of our lives at the moment.
+So, it is not surprising that worry is a feature of our lives at the moment.
 Here are some simple steps to help you support your child. (with acknowledgement to www.bbc.co.uk/bitesize/articles/z6ksy9q

 Recognise their anxiety